 Joe Mazer

-In addition to his academic leadership roles, Dr. Mazer is a nationally recognized communication scholar, with research interests in communication in teaching and learning and social media and new technologies.
-He has been recognized among the top 1 percent of the most prolific scholars in communication nationwide for the past 10 years.
-A recent study named him among the top five influential communication researchers in the country.
-He has made more than 100 research presentations in various national and international conferences in addition to over 90 peer-reviewed books, book chapters, research briefs, and journal articles.
-His research has been funded by the National Science Foundation and discussed in media outlets, including The New York Times, The Washington Post, USA Today, NBC Nightly News, Sports Illustrated, and ESPN.
+In addition to his academic leadership roles, Joe is a nationally recognized communication scholar, with research interests in communication in teaching and learning, social media and new technologies, and communication in interpersonal relationships.
+He has made more than 100 research presentations in various national and international conferences in addition to over 90 peer-reviewed books, book chapters, technical reports, research briefs, and journal articles.
+He has been recognized among the top 1 percent of the most prolific scholars in communication, and in the top 10 most influential scholars in instructional communication.
+His research has been funded by the National Science Foundation and other organizations and discussed in media outlets, including Chronicle of Higher Education, The New York Times, The Washington Post, USA Today, NBC Nightly News, Sports Illustrated,and ESPN.

-Dr. Mazer is an active member of the National Communication Association where he has held several leadership roles.
-He is currently serving as Editor of Communication Education, the association’s premier education-focused academic journal.
-He is a past member of the NCA Leadership Development Committee and Teaching and Learning Council and past Chair of the Instructional Development Division.
+Joe has served in key leadership positions with professional national and regional organizations.
+He is an active member of the National Communication Association, the nation’s oldest and largest academic organization devoted to the study of communication, where he served as Editor of Communication Education, a flagship journal of the association.
+He is a past member of the association’s Leadership Development Committee and Teaching and Learning Council and past Chair of the Instructional Development Division.

-The quality of Dr. Mazer’s work as a teacher and mentor has garnered multiple honors, including the Outstanding Professor of the Year Award given by Clemson’s Department of Communication student body for excellence in teaching and dedication to student success.
+The quality of Joe’s work as a teacher and mentor has garnered multiple honors, including the Outstanding Professor of the Year Award given by Clemson’s Department of Communication undergraduate student body for excellence in teaching and dedication to student success and a faculty-in-residence appointment to provide leadership on faculty-student interaction outside of the classroom and increase the personalization of the residence halls.

 Education